arangodb/docs/3.10/how-to-interact-with-arangodb.md

 [*arangobackup*](programs-arangobackup.html) is a command-line tool that enables you to create instantaneous and consistent [hot backups](backup-restore.html#hot-backups) of the data and structural information stored in ArangoDB, without interrupting the database operations.
 It can be used for all ArangoDB deployment modes.
-Only available in the Enterprise Edition.
+It is only available in the Enterprise Edition.

 <!--
 ## How to Import Data